 7. If desired, organize blogs by categories

-8. To add a category, click on “here” and add the name of the category, then click add
+8. To add a category, click on “here” and add the category name, then click add.

 Tips for Driving Targeted Traffic with Blog Commenting